-The primary reason for its listing are its incredibly well preserved mosaic floors.
-They are easily the largest and best preserved mosaics I’ve ever seen.
+The primary reason for its listing is its incredibly well preserved mosaic floors.
+They are easily the largest and best-preserved mosaics I’ve ever seen.
 They are the remains of Byzantine church floors and there are several at the site.
-The largest one is from the church of St. Stephen.
+The largest one is the church of St. Stephen.
 It has been excavated and currently rests under a shelter to protect it from the elements.
 Many of the human images in the mosaics were destroyed during the Byzantine iconoclastic movement of the 8th century.

 The rest of the site is almost entirely still buried in rubble.
 I’ve never before had the feeling of visiting something unexplored like I had here.
 You can literally walk over the buildings and look down on the arches which are still standing.
 I even found a shard of pottery laying on the ground!
 There is still an enormous amount to be discovered here.
 It is just a matter of funding.

-Um er-Rasas is approximately a 30 minute drive outside of the city of Madaba.
+Um er-Rasas (Kastrom Mefa’a) is approximately a 30-minute drive outside of the city of Madaba.
 Unlike the other world heritage sites of Jordan, I know of no regular tours which visit Um er-Rasas.
 You will probably need to hire a guide or rent a car to visit the site, but it is well worth it for those who are inquisitive.

 Um er-Rasas is a cultural UNESCO World Heritage Site in Jordan.
 It was inscribed in 2004 as an archaeological site.
 The site contains the ruins of the early Muslim, Byzantine, and Roman civilizations in Jordan.